lucavallin/syn/README.md

 Terraform creates a new repository on Google Cloud Source Repositories where to host the Google Cloud Functions.
 Afterwards:
 - Configure a new git remote: `git config --global credential.https://source.developers.google.com.helper gcloud.sh`
 - Add the remote to this repository: `git remote add google https://source.developers.google.com/p/<your-project>/r/functions`.
 Replace `<your-project>` with the correct name.
+- Push changes with `git push --all google`

 ## Makefile
 The Makefile contains the following commands to make development easier: